incoming-inc/android-template-app/new-project.md

 # Import and Compile the Project

 Both Android Studio/Gradle and Maven build systems are supported.
-Maven build setup instructions can be  provided by Incoming Media upon request.

 ## Gradle/Android Studio